 Addiction and alcoholism are not moral issues.
 They are chronic, dangerous, and ultimately fatal diseases.

 If you have questions about addiction—such as, “How do I know I have a problem?"—this is the page to read.
-It will help you determine if you have a problem with a substance like alcohol or meth.
+It will help you determine if you have a problem with an addictive substance like alcohol or meth.

 After reading about these drugs, we encourage you to contact us for help to recover.